intel/neural-compressor/docs/pruning.md

 |  structured pruning    | pattern_lock                                |   Yes   |     N/A    |
 | filter/channel pruning | gradient_sensitivity                        |   Yes   |     N/A    |

-LPOT also supports the two-shot execution of unstructured pruning and post-training quantization.
+Neural Compressor also supports the two-shot execution of unstructured pruning and post-training quantization.

 - basic_magnitude: